ChiNasa511/ALSA/README.md

 A video of the project presentation can be found [here](https://www.youtube.com/watch?v=XP98nyfkWB0).

 ## Acknowledgements
-This research was made possible by the HHMI-funded Exceptional Research Opportunities Program at Columbia University.
+This research was made possible by the HHMI-funded Exceptional Research Opportunities Program (EXROP) at Columbia University.